danforthcenter/plantcv/docs/transform_warp.md

 - Lines map to lines
 - Parallelization and ratios preserved

-Another important transformation, **projective transformation**, which combines affine transformation and projective warps, is the tranforamtion model used most cases of image registration.
+Another important transformation, **projective transformation**, which combines affine transformation and projective warps, is the tranformation model used most cases of image registration.
 The properties of projective transformations:
 - Origins don't necessarily map to origina
 - Lines map to lines